Bharadwaj-dev-maker/practice-1/README.md

 **API Usage**

 **Products Endpoints**
--POST /products/: Create a new product.
+- POST /products/: Create a new product.
--GET /products/: Retrieve all products.
+- GET /products/: Retrieve all products.
--GET /products/{id}/: Retrieve a product by its ID.
+- GET /products/{id}/: Retrieve a product by its ID.
--PUT /products/{id}/: Update an existing product.
+- PUT /products/{id}/: Update an existing product.
--DELETE /products/{id}/: Delete a product.
+- DELETE /products/{id}/: Delete a product.

 **Orders Endpoints**
--POST /orders/: Create a new order with products and discounts.
+- POST /orders/: Create a new order with products and discounts.
--GET /orders/{id}/: Retrieve an order by its ID.
+- GET /orders/{id}/: Retrieve an order by its ID.
--GET /orders/: Retrieve all orders.
+- GET /orders/: Retrieve all orders.
--POST /orders/{id}/calculate_total/: Calculate and get the total order price after applying all discounts.
+- POST /orders/{id}/calculate_total/: Calculate and get the total order price after applying all discounts.

 **Discounts Endpoints**
--POST /discounts/: Create a new discount.
+- POST /discounts/: Create a new discount.
--GET /discounts/: Retrieve all discounts.
+- GET /discounts/: Retrieve all discounts.
--GET /discounts/{id}/: Retrieve a discount by its ID.
+- GET /discounts/{id}/: Retrieve a discount by its ID.
--PUT /discounts/{id}/: Update an existing discount.
+- PUT /discounts/{id}/: Update an existing discount.
--DELETE /discounts/{id}/: Delete a discount.
+- DELETE /discounts/{id}/: Delete a discount.